WICG/view-transitions/explainer.md

 }
 ```

 8. When the transition finishes, remove all pseudo elements from the top layer.
 The transition finishes when there is no active animation on any pseudo element.
+See [issue 64](https://github.com/WICG/shared-element-transitions/issues/64) for discussion on this.

 ## Animating Box Decoration CSS Properties
 A common capability desirable during transitions is to interpolate styles like border-radius that change the element's shape.
 The [container transform](https://material.io/design/motion/the-motion-system.html#container-transform) examples show a visual demo of that.
 Painting properties like the element's border within its image when using the element() function makes this difficult.